penberg/fjord/README.md

 ## Want to help?

 Want to help?
 Grab the [F# specification][F# specification], fork the GitHub repository, and send a pull request!
-Things to work on can be found on Fjord's [Trello board].

 For questions and comments, drop me a line on [Twitter] or on #fjord at irc.freenode.net, or send me email at penberg@iki.fi.